IrvingZha0/lab-bcos/docs/FISCO-BCOS System Contract Introduction.md

 ### Configuration Management

 ConfigAction.sol, the configuration management implementation, manages all the configurable information.
-The configuration is consistent on the chain by broadcasting transaction and only the blockchain admin can make the transaction.
+The configuration is consistent on the chain by broadcasting transaction and only the admin can make transaction.

 Key functions: